elioschmutz/wp-plugin-knockoutjs/README.md

 This package is copyright by elioschmutz

-wp-plugin-tentconfigurator is licensed under GNU General Public License, version 2.
+wp-plugin-knockoutjs is licensed under GNU General Public License, version 2.